simple-container-com/welder/docs/docs/motivation/index.md

 # Why Welder?

-### Bitbucket Pipelines and scripts
+### Github Actions, Gitlab CI, Bitbucket Pipelines and scripts
-Bitbucket Pipelines is the first choice for Atlassians to run their CI/CD pipelines.
+CI config is the first choice for anyone to run their CI/CD pipelines.
 While it allows to easily configure your CI pipeline that is executed in the cloud using variety of containerized SDKs, it lacks the possibility of running individual steps locally.
 In addition, sometimes it is hard to figure out what is actually going on in the container running in the pipeline.
 And it becomes a little tricky to debug the pipeline itself.